-The XL MYC probe is designed as a break apart probe with two probes juxtaposed and differently labeled.
-The proximal and distal region is sufficiently large to achieve intense signals also on paraffin-embedded tissue sections.
+The XL MYC probe is designed as a break apart probe with two probes juxtaposed and differentially labeled.
+The proximal and distal regions are sufficiently large to achieve intense signals also on paraffin-embedded tissue sections.
 The wide gap between the orange and green part of this probe allows for the detection of the t(2;8) translocation as well as t(8;14) and t(8;22).

 - Non-Hodgkin Lymphomas (NHL)

 One green (1G), one orange (1O), and one green-orange (1GO) fusion signal, indicating a chromosome break in the MYC locus.

 - Hummel et al (2006) N Engl J Med 354:2419-2430